2 Methods

 2.2 Classifiers

-We use 4 classification algorithms in the supervised learning framework for the Training Set.
-The pipeline was run using SLURM batch jobs submitted to a partition on a CentOS 7 server.
-All resampling techniques, pre-processing, model specification, hyperparameter tuning, and evaluation metrics were implemented using the tidymodels suite of packages.
+We used a supervised learning framework to train four multinomial classification algorithms in the Training Set.
+The full prediction model pipeline was run using SLURM batch jobs submitted to a partition on a Rocky 9 server.
+All resampling techniques, pre-processing, model specification, hyperparameter tuning, and evaluation metrics were implemented using the tidymodels suite of packages in R (v4.5.2).
 The classifiers we used are:

 • Random Forest (rf)